dz333n/fields/README.md

 ### Tests

-It has pages with simple logic covered with Capybara tests, more complex logic covered with unit tests and some medium-complexity API logic covered with requests tests.
+The projects has pages with simple logic covered with Capybara tests, more complex logic covered with unit tests and some medium-complexity API logic covered with requests tests.

 # Project setup

-1. Install Docker/Docker-Compose on your system.
-The versions were used to develop this projects:
+The Docker/docker-compose versions were used to develop this project:

 ```
 > docker --version